kcl-tscm/Young_instructions/installing_lib_tbe/README.rst

 Steps to follow:
 ------------------

-Within the folder of the downloaded library, one needs to used the following commands **in this order:**
+Within the folder of the downloaded library (where the aclocal.m4 file), one needs to used the following commands **in this order:**

 .. code-block:: bash